karolsudol/donation/README.md

 # donation

-- A `hadhat` 100% unit covered tested donation contract.
+- A `hardhat` 100% unit covered tested donation contract.
 - A contract that allows address that deployed it to receive funds and then withdraw them back to the same address with full visibility received funds

 ## hardhat tasks: